 This helps explain many of the terrible decisions people make.
-From minor goofs such as poorly thought-out social media content to terrible decisions in your personal and professional life.
+From minor goofs such as poorly thought-out social media content to majorly terrible personal and professional choices.

 For example, think about the common bias around being decisive.
 HR / leadership types love to bang on about how important it is to make fast, confident decisions.
 How this gets people on board.
-How it’s a sign of a strong leader.
-But feeling confident about something, isn’t the same thing as being right about something.
-As Kahnemann puts it, confidence isn’t evidence of the truth.
+How it’s a sign of strong leadership.
+But feeling confident about something, isn’t the same thing as being right about it.
+As Kahneman puts it, confidence isn’t evidence of the truth.

-This decisiveness belief doesn’t bear up to close scrutiny.
-Being right surely has to be better than being decisive, right?
+This decisiveness belief doesn’t bear close scrutiny.
+Being right is surely better than being decisive, right?
 But being right takes time.
 It’s harder work.
 And as we said, System 1 only works in short bursts.
 There’s plenty of historical leaders you could say were decisive.
 Hitler.
 Stalin.
 Pol Pot.
 Genghis Khan.
 Putin.
 All decisive leaders.
 But were their decisions right?
 No, of course not.

-So over-confidence about decisions is something to be wary of.
+So be wary of over-confidence about decisions.
 Asking for time to make a decision isn’t a sign of weakness.
 It’s about being considerate.
 Thoughtful.
 Being a strong-minded leader who champions good decisions.